-Terms Definition Brokering All activities in relation to the sale or purchase of medicinal products, except for wholesale distribution as defined in point 17 of this article, that do not include physical handling and that consist of negotiating independently and on behalf of another legal or natural person (Defined in Article 1 of Directive 2001/83/EC, as amended) Exporting All activities relating to the supply of a medicinal product to a state other than a EU Member State or a Contracting State of the European Economic Area.
-Falsified medicinal Any medicinal product with a false representation of: product 27 (a) its identity, including its packaging and labelling, its name or its composition as regards any of the ingredients including excipients and the strength of those ingredients; (b) its source, including its manufacturer, its country of manufacturing, its country of origin or its marketing authorisation holder; or (c) its history, including the records and documents relating to the distribution channels used.
-Free zones and free warehouses 28 Free zones and free warehouses shall be parts of the customs territory of the Community or premises situated in that territory and separated from the rest of it in which: (a) Community goods are considered, for the purpose of import duties and commercial policy import measures, as not being on Community customs territory, provided they are not released for free circulation or placed under another customs procedure or used or consumed under conditions other than those provided for in customs regulations; (b) Community goods for which such provision is made under Community legislation governing specific fields qualify, by virtue of being placed in a free zone or free warehouse, for measures normally attaching to the export of goods.
-Holding Keeping or storing medicinal products Procuring Obtaining, acquiring, purchasing or buying medicinal products from manufacturers, importers or other wholesale distributors
+Definition Terms All activities in relation to the sale or purchase of Brokering medicinal products, except for wholesale distribution as defined in point 17 of this article, that do not include physical handling and that consist of negotiating independently and on behalf of another legal or natural person.
+(Defined in Article 1 of Directive 2001/83/EC, as amended) Exporting All activities relating to the supply of a medicinal product to a state other than a EU Member State or a Contracting State of the European Economic Area.
+Falsified medicinal Any medicinal product with a false representation product of: (a) its identity, including its packaging and labelling, its name or its composition as regards any of the ingredients including excipients and the strength of those ingredients; (b) its source, including its manufacturer, its country of manufacturing, its country of origin or its marketing authorization holder; or (c) its history, including the records and documents relating to the distribution channels used.
+Free zones and free Free zones and free warehouses shall be parts of the warehouses28 customs territory of the Community or premises situated in that territory and separated from the rest of it in which: (a) Community goods are considered, for the purpose of import duties and commercial policy import measures, as not being on Community customs territory, provided they are not released for free circulation or placed under another customs procedure or used or consumed under conditions other than those provided for in customs regulations; (b) Community goods for which such provision is made under Community legislation governing specific fields qualify, by virtue of being placed in a free zone or free warehouse, for measures normally attaching to the export of goods.
+Holding Keeping or storing medicinal products.
+Procuring Obtaining, acquiring, purchasing or buying the Community Customs Code

-Article 1, point 33 of Directive 2001/83/EC Articles 166 to Article 181 of Council Regulation (EEC) No 2913/92 of 12 October 1992 establishing the Community Customs Code
+Article 1, point 33 of Directive 2001/83/EC